 Xiaomi Redmi 4X, a Snapdragon 435 $150 smartphone, now runs Ubuntu Touch, though still in pre-alpha stage.

-Running Linux on your smartphone: everything you need to know in 2019 (updated)
+Running Linux on your smartphone: everything you need to know in 2020 (updated)

-Fosstodon is a Mastodon instance that is open to anyone who is interested in technology; particularly free & open source software.
+Fosstodon is an English speaking Mastodon instance that is open to anyone who is interested in technology; particularly free & open source software.